 The value of employee engagement and empowerment can result in:

-- Improved quality of care for patients - better patient experience
+- Improved quality of care for patients and a better experience of care

 - Fewer medical errors